 The advantage of using AquaSwitch is that we have relationships with suppliers across the market meaning that you do not have to contact each individually to compare water quotes and find out who is the cheapest.

 Our industry expertise also means that the comparison and switch are completely hassle-free.
 It is, also, completely free.

 To find out more about the AquaSwitch business here is our About us section.

 Does it cost me anything to switch business water supplier?

 The deregulated market has been designed to allow businesses to freely switch between suppliers without being charged ‘exit’ or ‘administrative’ fees for switching.

-How can I find out who is my current water supplier?
+How can I find out who my current water supplier is?

 The easiest way to find out your current business water supplier is to check your most recent water bill.

 If you can’t find a recent bill or you have recently moved into a new site, you can contact our experts who will be able to look up your meter number and which supplier your premises are currently registered to.